 In the meantime, you still have a few options.

 While battery size (physically) and its capacity are limited by the factors described above, their are still a few things you can do if battery life is of utmost importance to you.
-First, you can choose a phone with a removable battery.
-As we mentioned before, these are becoming something of a dodo bird, but there’s at least a few options including the LG G5, LG G4, and a few lower-end and midrange offerings too.
+We wish we could tell you to get a phone with a removable battery, but in modern days those are nearly non-existent.
+There are a few, though.